Umuhan/space-Travellers/README.md

 # 📖 [Space-travelers]] <a name="about-project"></a>

-[Space-travelers] In this project, we build a web application using real live data from the SpaceX API.
+In this project, we build a web application using real live data from the SpaceX API.
 The website allows users to book rockets and join selected space missions.

-**[Space Travelers' Hub]**

 ## 🛠 Built With <a name="built-with"></a>